Ysurac/openmptcprouter/.github/ISSUE_TEMPLATE.md

 ## Specifications

-  - OpenMPTCProuter version:
+  - OpenMPTCProuter version: (Last is not a version)
-  - OpenMPTCProuter VPS version:
+  - OpenMPTCProuter VPS version: (Last is not a version)
-  - OpenMPTCProuter platform: (RPI3/x86_64)
+  - OpenMPTCProuter platform: (RPI2/RPI3/x86/x86_64)